 Keep in mind that a round sung in unison does not need to feel repetitive.
 When my choir enters in unison, they split down two aisles before reaching their final destination.
 Each row takes turn singing the round in unison as the audience hears the sound move across the room.
 When the singers reach their final destination, I contact the entire choir in unison, creating a full sound for the very first time, before splitting.

 This is the round I use for my Treble Choir as they process.
 It provides a great entrance and sets the tone for the concert.
+I recommend each part ending by sustaining their final note, and then fading out in unison.

 This is a round I used for the ten years I conducted a senior citizen’s choir.
+I recommend each part fading out when they are done.

 Rounds can close a concert

 A round can be a recessional and sung as students exit the risers.
 An ensemble can start in unision and break apart as they leave the risers.
 It can be a beautiful effect when the singers leave the risers as they split into their own part.
 A colleague of mine closed his concert with “Now I Walk In Beauty”.
-This is a Navajo text that Gregg Smith put to music.
+This is a Navajo text that Gregg Smith set to music.
 I see the round all over the internet.
 Just search “Now I Walk in Beauty round and rounds” and you will easily find it.

 Rounds can envelop an audience